The Survivor (Star Trek: The Animated Series)

-"The Survivor" is the sixth episode of the first season of the American animated science fiction television series Star Trek: The Animated Series.
-It first aired on NBC on October 13, 1973, and was written by James Schmerer and was directed by Hal Sutherland.
+"The Survivor" is the sixth episode of the first season of the American animated science fiction television series Star Trek: The Animated Series, and aired on NBC on October 13, 1973.
+Set in the 23rd century, the series follows the adventures of Captain James T. Kirk (voiced by William Shatner) and the crew of the Starfleet starship Enterprise.

+In this episode, the crew find a damaged spacecraft and rescue a shapeshifting alien called the Vendorian, who has disguised himself as a missing philanthropist.
+Once on board the vessel, he transforms himself into Captain Kirk and tries to take the ship into a Romulan trap, while the real Captain Kirk is unconscious.
+But after falling in love with the philanthropist's fiancée, Lieutenant Anne Nored (voiced by Nichelle Nichols), the Vendorian saves the Enterprise and Kirk agrees to take his actions into account.

+It was written by James Schmerer and directed by Hal Sutherland.
 Schmerer pitched an idea for an episode to producer D.C.
 Fontana called "The Chameleon", and together with the series creator Gene Roddenberry, it was developed into the final script.

-Set in the 23rd century, the series follows the adventures of Captain James T. Kirk (voiced by William Shatner) and the crew of the Starfleet starship Enterprise.
-In this episode, the crew rescue a shapeshifting alien called the Vendorian from a damaged spacecraft who has disguised himself as a missing philanthropist.
-Once on board the vessel, he transforms himself into Captain Kirk and tries to take the ship into a Romulan trap, while the real Captain Kirk is tied up.
-But after falling in love with Lieutenant Anne Nored (voiced by Nichelle Nichols), the Vendorian saves the Enterprise and Kirk agrees to take his actions into account.

 Schmerer and Roddenberry disagreed over some of the changes to the script, as the writer wanted to avoid repeating things that had previously been seen in Star Trek: The Original Series.
 Critics felt that the episode was similar to those of The Original Series, but it was considered one of the best episodes seen in The Animated Series by Chris Cummins of the website Topless Robot.
-"The Survivor" was adapted into a novelization by Alan Dean Foster and was released on several different home media formats.
+"The Survivor" was adapted into a novel by Alan Dean Foster and was released on several different home media formats.